 Executive Directors and senior management meet bi-annually to review both the risks facing the business and the controls established to minimise those risks and their effectiveness in operation on an ongoing basis.
 The aim of these reviews is to provide reasonable assurance that material risks and problems are identified and appropriate action taken at an early stage.
 From this review the Company maintains its internal risk register which forms the foundation of the Audit Committee and Board review processes.

 The Group maintains a comprehensive risk register which includes commercial, operational and financial internal and external risks that are assessed according to nature and magnitude and given a score based on the seriousness of the risk and the likelihood of the risk occurring.
 Those ranked in the highest category which are considered both serious and more likely to occur are managed by the executive directors and reviewed by the Board including monitoring actions to mitigate the risks.
 The senior management team manages the remainder of the risks and reviews them as part of the management meeting cycle.
 On an annual basis the whole register is reviewed and updated by the senior management team and presented for review by the Audit Committee and the Board.
-New potentially material risks which arise in the meantime, such as the potential effect of Brexit, are added to the risk register and discussed at Board level as they arise.
+New potentially material risks which arise in the meantime, such as the impact of the COVID-19 pandemic, are added to the risk register and discussed at Board level as they arise.

 The annual budget is reviewed and approved by the Board.
 Financial results, with comparisons to budget and latest forecasts are reported on a monthly basis to the Board together with a report on operational achievements, objectives and issues encountered.
 Significant variances from plan are discussed at Board meetings and actions set in place to address them.